-Additional risks facing the Group following the outbreak of war in Ukraine and the imposition of sanctions against Russia and Belarus
+Additional risks facing the Group as a result of the ongoing war in Ukraine and the imposition of sanctions against Russia and Belarus

-The economic environment has evolved rapidly since February 2022 following Russia's invasion in Ukraine.
-In response to the war in Ukraine, the European Union, the United Kingdom and the United States, in a coordinated effort joined by several other countries imposed a variety of financial sanctions and export controls on Russia, Belarus and certain regions of Ukraine as well as various related entities and individuals.
-As the war is prolonged, geopolitical tension persists and inflation accelerates, impacted by the soaring energy prices and disruptions in supply chains.
+The economic environment has evolved rapidly since February 2022 following Russia's invasion of Ukraine.
+In response to the war in Ukraine, the EU, the United Kingdom and the United States, in a coordinated effort joined by several other countries imposed a variety of financial sanctions and export controls on Russia, Belarus and certain regions of Ukraine as well as various related entities and individuals.
+As the war is prolonged, geopolitical tension persists and inflation accelerates, impacted by the higher energy prices and disruptions in supply chains.
 Escalating inflation weighs on business confidence and consumers' purchasing power.
 In this context the Group is closely monitoring developments, utilising dedicated governance structures including a crisis management committee as required and has assessed the impact it has on the Group's operations and financial performance.

 The Group does not have any banking operations in Russia or Ukraine, following the sale of its operations in Ukraine in 2014 and in Russia in 2015.
-The Group has run down its legacy net exposure to less than €1 million as at 30 June 2022 in Russia through write-offs and provisions.
-The Group has no exposure to Russian bonds or banks which are the subject of sanctions.
-The Group has limited direct exposure with loans related to Ukraine, Russia and Belarus, representing 0.4 per cent. of total assets or 1 per cent. of net loans as at 30 June 2022.
-The net book value of these loans stood at €108 million as at 30 June 2022 and the gross book value stood at €112 million, of which €95 million are performing, whilst the remaining were classified as NPEs well before the current crisis.
-The portfolio is granular and secured mainly by real estate properties in Cyprus.
+Through write-offs and provisions, the Group has run down its legacy net exposure in Russia to less than $\in$ 1 million as at 30 June 2023.
+The Group has no exposure to Russian bonds or banks which are subject to sanctions.
+The Group has a direct lending exposure to Russia and Belarus of a gross book value of $\in$ 82.0 million across its business divisions as at 30 June 2023, of which $\in$ 73.9 million were classified as performing and secured mainly with residential collateral located in Cyprus.
+The net book value of these loans stood at $\in$ 80.6 million as at 30 June 2023, of which $\in$ 73.6 million were classified as performing, representing 0.7 per cent. of the total Group's net loans as at 30 June 2023.

-Customer deposits related to Ukrainian, Russian and Belarusian customers account for only 5 per cent. of total customer deposits as at 30 June 2022.
+Customer deposits related to Russian and Belarusian customers account for only 4 per cent. of total customer deposits as at 30 June 2023.
 This exposure is not material, given the Group's strong liquidity position.
-The Group operates with a significant surplus liquidity of €6.7 billion (liquidity coverage ratio ("LCR") of 299 per cent.) as at 30 June 2022.
+The Group operates with a significant surplus liquidity of $\[mathcal{\in}$ 7.7 billion (liquidity coverage ratio ("LCR") of 316 per cent.) as at 30 June 2023.

-Although the Group's direct exposure to Ukraine, Russia or Belarus is limited, the crisis in Ukraine may have an adverse impact on the Cypriot economy, mainly due to a negative impact on the tourism and professional services sectors, increasing energy prices resulting in inflationary pressures, and disruptions to global supply chains.
+Although the Group's direct exposure to Ukraine, Russia or Belarus is limited, the crisis in Ukraine has had a negative impact on the Cypriot economy, such negative impact being principally highlighted by the negative impact on the tourism and professional services sectors, increasing energy prices fueling inflation, and disruptions to global supply chains.

-At this stage, it is considered that the principal impact on the Cypriot economy is expected to come from higher inflation and a consequential slowdown in economic activity.
+The principal impact on the Cypriot economy is expected to come from higher inflation and higher interest rates, and a consequential slowdown in economic activity.
 The Group continues to monitor exposures in sectors likely impacted by the prolonged geopolitical uncertainty and persistent inflationary pressures and remains in close contact with customers to offer solutions as necessary.